-With no end to the pandemic in sight, some students may reach the end of their core practitioner training without any face to face experience with clients.
+This guidance is in addition to the coronavirus information provided for courses on this website and aims to help both training providers and students continue with training and placements when restrictions or social distancing measures are in place.
+Due to the ongoing impact of the pandemic, some students may reach the end of their core practitioner training without any, or very little, face to face experience with clients.
 This guidance offers recommendations and considerations to ensure that these students are competent to work face to face with clients on completion of their courses.

 We've worked with our accredited and approved courses to set underlying principles for training.
 These are to: